Grant Proposals (or Give me the money!)

 The grant writing process

+Before you begin writing your proposal, you need to know what kind of research you will be doing and why.
+You may have a topic or experiment in mind, but taking the time to define what your ultimate purpose is can be essential to convincing others to fund that project.
 Although some scholars in the humanities and arts may not have thought about their projects in terms of research design, hypotheses, research questions, or results, reviewers and funding agencies expect you to frame your project in these terms.
-Learning the language of grant writing can be a lucrative endeavor, so give it a try.
 You may also find that thinking about your project in these terms reveals new aspects of it to you.

 Applicants must write grant proposals, submit them, receive notice of acceptance or rejection, and then revise their proposals.
 Unsuccessful grant applicants must revise and resubmit their proposals during the next funding cycle.
 Successful grant applications and the resulting research lead to ideas for further research and new grant proposals.